fakearchitect/Skrippl.py/README.md

 * Guess what others are painting, and get recognized with "Username NAILED IT".
 But nothing else, because points are not implemented yet.
 * Chat.
 If you start your message with "//", it will not be treated as a guess.
 * Change username with SN//NewName
-* (Cheat) - If you sent the chat message "//Ooooooh!
+* (Cheat) - If you send the chat message "//Ooooooh!
 I can see it now!", you get the right word and the addition "(cheater)" to your username.
 * Get a new word, by restarting everything!
 As I said, work in progress.